Va’a Magalogo

-Movies and TV shows have always amazed him, says Va’a Magalogo who is currently completing a Bachelor of Communication Studies in Screen Production & Radio and Audio Media.
+Movies and TV shows have always amazed him, says Va’a Magalogo who studied a Bachelor of Communication Studies in Screen Production & Radio and Audio Media.

 “The way movies and TV shows make people feel, and how they can connect people all over the world has always fascinated me.
 The same can be said for radio – I’ve always been entertained by radio stations growing up and although it’s an audio medium, it’s very visual.

-“I had always heard that AUT was more hands on than other universities in Auckland, so that’s what led me to look more into what the university offers.
+“I had always heard that AUT was more hands on than other universities, so that’s what led me to look more into what the university offers.
 I actually didn’t know what I wanted to study; I just knew I wanted to get into the film, TV and media industry.
 I was pleasantly surprised when I read about the communications degree, which had everything I was interested in.
-It has always been a dream of mine to graduate from university because no one in my family has attended university, so I want to be an example for my son, my family and my community.”
+It has always been a dream of mine to graduate from university because no one in my family has attended university, so I wanted to be an example for my son, my family and my community.
+There aren’t many Pacific people in this line of work so I want to help pave the way.”

 He says he would 100% recommend the Bachelor of Communication Studies to other students.